-The Company will need to seek additional debt or equity financing to sustain existing operations.
+The Company will need to seek additional debt or equity financing to sustain existing operations and pursue its combination transaction objectives.
 If adequate financing is not available, the Company will be forced to take measures to severely reduce our expenses and business operations, or discontinue them completely.
-Such financing, if available, may be dilutive.
-At the current reduced pace of incurring expenses and without receipt of additional financing (but assuming the receipt of funds upon the Second Closing and the Option Closing under the Securities Purchase Agreement and the receipt of proceeds from the sales of inventory under the Grocery Outlet purchase orders, the Company projects that the existing cash balance will be sufficient to fund current operations into the fourth quarter of 2023, after which additional financing or capital will be needed to satisfy obligations.
+At the current reduced pace of incurring expenses and without receipt of additional financing (but assuming the receipt of funds upon the Optional Closing under the Securities Purchase Agreement and the receipt of additional expected proceeds from the sales of inventory under the Grocery Outlet purchase orders, the Company projects that the existing cash balance will be sufficient to fund current operations into the first quarter of 2024, after which additional financing or capital will be needed to satisfy obligations.
 Additional financing may not be available on favorable terms or at all.
-If additional financing is available, it may be highly dilutive to existing shareholders and may otherwise include burdensome or onerous terms.
+If additional financing is available, it may be highly dilutive to existing stockholders and may otherwise include burdensome or onerous terms.
 The Company's inability to raise additional working capital in a timely manner would negatively impact the ability to fund operations, generate revenues, maintain or grow the business and otherwise execute the Company's business plan, leading to the reduction or suspension of operations and ultimately potentially ceasing operations altogether and initiating bankruptcy proceedings.
 Should this occur, the value of any investment in the Company's securities would be adversely affected.